 Heart-Shaped Hand Pies

-A quick survey of the bits and bobs from the past week and into the dough they go!
-Instead of cooking them right away, I usually freeze them to have on hand for busy days when making a meal is out of the question.
-Being able to pop a healthy-ish hand pie in the oven feels like a luxurious gift to myself.
+A quick survey of the leftovers from the past week and into the dough they go!
+Instead of cooking them right away, I froze these to keep on hand for a quick and easy meal.
+Being able to pop a healthyish hand pie in the oven feels like a luxurious gift to myself.

-With Valentine’s Day around the corner, a heart-shaped riff on these earth-friendly pockets full of goodness are the perfect treat for a night with your besties, or for sharing with your special Valentine.
-Wrapping them in parchment and tying with twine makes for an adorable gift and a welcome addition to any sweet-filled party.
+With Valentine’s Day around the corner, a heart-shaped riff on these eco-friendly pockets full of goodness are the perfect treat for a Galentine’s party with your besties, or for date night dinner with your Valentine.
+Wrapping them in parchment and tying with twine makes for an adorable Valentine’s gift and a welcome addition to any sweet-filled party.

 I have been getting beautiful beets in our CSA from Johnson's Backyard Farm for the past month or two, so I make a big batch of them every Sunday night to eat throughout the week.
-I am almost tired of them, packing them into puff pastry with spiced lentils and goat cheese to gift my loves who will appreciate roasted veggies packed into a tiny pie is win-win.
-The “fresh” thyme that was sagging past its prime in the door of my refrigerator is something I might have thrown away a few years ago, but I know a quick chop and stir into the beets will revive the mixture and save the herb from being wasted.
+At this point I am almost tired of them, so packing them into puff pastry with spiced lentils and goat cheese to gift my loves who will appreciate roasted veggies packed into a tiny pie is win-win.
+The “fresh” thyme that was sagging past its prime in the door of my refrigerator, but I know a quick chop and stir into the beets will revive the mixture and save the herbs from being wasted.